Elliephant19967/Recipient_Selector_Add_On_Gmail/README.md

 ## Features

 - Displays all recipients (To, Cc, Bcc) from the currently opened email.
-- Allows selecting any combination of recipients via checkboxes.
+- Allows selecting **multiple recipients** in each group via checkboxes.
+- Deduplicates selected recipients automatically.
 - Quickly compose a new email prefilled with the selected recipients.
 - Create a Google Calendar event invitation including selected recipients.
 - Confirmation prompt when no recipients are selected before composing or creating an event.